fdebrus/Nikobus-HA/README.md

 - **Nikobus Buttons**:
   - Button press events can be used as triggers in Home Assistant automations. **_pressed_**, **_released_**, **_short pressed_**, **_long pressed_**, **_pressed_0** Button press detected for less than 1 second, **_pressed_1** Button press detected for 1 second, **_pressed_2** Button press detected for 2 seconds, **_pressed_3** Button press detected for 3 seconds are detected and reported to HA.
 See **Automation** section below for details.
   - A button with a feedback LED requires an additional argument to be added to each module output.
+You need to add the address of a button that turns on the led and one that turn off the led, can be the same address depending how you setup your button action in Nikobus.
+Button address can be found in the nikobus_button_config.json file after a first press of the button, it will be discovered and added to the file.
   - Virtual buttons can be created within Home Assistant and mapped to Nikobus.

 **Important Note:** The integration maintains in sync with Nikobus using two methods: